omkartingre8/IoT-Based-Waste-Managment-System/README.md

   3.Python Code to send sensor readings to user interface HTML page

-A paper outlining our readings and findings is also shown.
+A paper in IEEE format outlining our readings and findings is also shown.